Spacing problems are frequently caused by missing teeth or a bite discrepancy, or they may pose an aesthetic issue.

 The upper front teeth extend out over the lower front teeth, sometimes causing the lower front teeth to bite into the roof of the mouth.
-Cases that have a severe overbite, a bite plane is used as part of treatment.
+In cases that have a severe overbite, a bite plane is used as part of treatment.

-An underbite is characterized by the lower jaw extending out, causing the lower front teeth to sit in front of the upper front teeth.
+An underbite is characterized by the lower jaw extending out, which causes the lower front teeth to sit in front of the upper front teeth.

 Dental Midlines not Matched